WaveBeans/wave-blog/using-jupyter/readme.md

 3. The next group installs JDK 8 and fixes certificates issues as they are not installed automatically.
 And finally propagate the `JAVA_HOME` environment variable for various use cases.
 4. The last action is to install the Kotlin kernel via `conda`.

-To build image let's invoke the `docker build` command tagging the image under `kotlin-jupyter` so we can easily access it later:
+To build image invoke the `docker build` command, and tag it (`-t`) with`kotlin-jupyter` so we can easily access it later:

 ```bash
 docker build -t kotlin-jupyter .
 ```

 It'll take time some, and once it finished we can `run` the image and access the Jupyter notebooks.
-The Jupyter UI can be access in the browser under address `http://localhost:8888`, though you'll be asked for a token which you can see in the console:
+The Jupyter UI can be access in the browser under address `http://localhost:8888`, though you'll be asked for a token which you would see in the console:

 ```bash
 docker run -it -p 8888:8888 -p 6800:6800 -v "$(pwd)"/notebooks:/home/jovyan/work kotlin-jupyter
 ```

-A few things require more explanation:
+A few things require more explanation about `run` command:
 1. `-it` flags (`i` and `t`) allows interaction with Jupyter process inside the docker, for example to stop execution of the notebook via `Ctrl-C` shortcut.
 2. `-p` flags are exposing two ports so they could be accessed in the browser, the `8888` is the notebook port, `6800` is the one we're going to use later to share the data.
-Actually you don't need it if you don't query data outside of your notebooks, but just keep in mind.
+Actually you don't need it if you don't query data outside of your notebooks, just keep that possibility in mind.
-3. `-v` flag specifies the volume mount, so our notebooks will be stored in our local filesystem under `notebooks` folder, and they won't be missed eventually.
+3. `-v` flag specifies the volume mount, so our notebooks will be stored in our local filesystem under `notebooks` folder, and they won't get lost accidentally.
 4. And lastly, the image name `kotlin-jupyter`, which we've specified during the build.

 ## Preparing the notebook

 A few words about kotlin-kernel and what we need to do in order to get notebook ready for our further endeavors.

 * We'll be using [lets-plot](https://github.com/JetBrains/lets-plot) library for visualizations via its [Kotlin API](https://github.com/JetBrains/lets-plot-kotlin).
-Kotlin-kernel has built-in support for it, so need just specify it with `%` sign and `use` keyword at the beginning of the notebook:
+Kotlin-kernel has built-in support for it, so just specify it with `%` sign and `use` keyword in any cell before you actually start calling the API:

     ```jupyter
     %use lets-plot
     ```

 * In order to add WaveBeans as a dependency a few extra lines need to be added.
 We'll be using [version 0.0.3](https://wavebeans.io/wavebeans/release_notes.html#version-003-on-2020-04-03)

     * Add repository to locate the artifact:

         ```kotlin